jficek/usfcph-week1/notes.md

 GIT Verbs
 ------------
 FORK + CLONE
-    FORKING is making your own copy
-    CLONING is saving a copy on your local computer (in case you need to work offline)
+    FORKING is making a copy, still owned by someone else CLONING is saving a copy on your local computer (in case you need to work offline)

 COMMIT